oracle-livelabs/cloud-database-services/exadata-database-service-multicloud-migration-aws/configure/configure-zdm-host.md

 * Prepare and Configure the ZDM host for the database migration

+> ***IMPORTANT — Pre-configured Environment.*** The configuration steps included in the following tasks are provided for instructional purposes only and will be discussed during the session. ***You do not need to perform these steps unless instructed.***

 ## Task 1: Prepare the ZDM Service Host On-Premises

 Add the source and target hostnames and IP addresses to `/etc/hosts`.